troyready/cloudformation-ruby-dsl/README.md

 ## Installation

-Run `gem install cloudformation-ruby-dsl` to install system-wide.
+Run `gem install cloudformation-ruby-dsl-addedvars` to install system-wide.

-To use in a specific project, add `gem 'cloudformation-ruby-dsl'` to your Gemfile, and then run `bundle`.
+To use in a specific project, add `gem 'cloudformation-ruby-dsl-addedvars'` to your Gemfile, and then run `bundle`.

 ## Releasing